 Take a break from the chaos of the city through an easy and relaxed hike at Rio Grande Nature Trail.
-This 1.8 mile trail is traversing only through a small portion of the 15 miles riparian zone in Alamosa National Wildlife Refuge, which is adjacent to Rio Grande River.
+This 1.8-mile trail is traversing only through a small portion of the 15 miles riparian zone in Alamosa National Wildlife Refuge, which is adjacent to the Rio Grande River.

 This short nature trail is generally flat, thus, it is great for all skill levels and ages- a perfect family getaway!

-Designated as a National Recreation Trail in 2007, this greenway type nature trail features a variety of rich wildlife habitats in the banks of Rio Grande River.
+Designated as a National Recreation Trail in 2007, this greenway-type nature trail features a variety of rich wildlife habitats on the banks of the Rio Grande River.
 You will surely enjoy this peaceful hike with wildlife observation and photography just a few miles from Alamosa!

 Now, Let’s begin.
-The trailhead is located at the Alamosa National Wildlife Refuge headquarters and visitor venter at El Rancho Lane off US Highway 160.
-The trail is very easy to follow with clearly marked waypoints so you really don’t have to worry of getting sidetracked.
+The trailhead is located at the Alamosa National Wildlife Refuge headquarters and visitor center at El Rancho Lane off US Highway 160.
+The trail is very easy to follow with clearly marked waypoints so you really don’t have to worry about getting sidetracked.